The Secrets of Effective Design Teamwork

 Choose a management methodology that fits your design team

-Every design team needs to use a management methodology that fits their needs.
+Every design team needs to use a design project management methodology that fits their needs.
 Popular methodologies include Agile, Scrum, and Kanban.

 Agile prefers vague outlines and goals that make design projects more flexible.
 It also puts an emphasis on adapting to feedback for ongoing improvement.